nation3/law/Constitution.linked.md

 Nation3 shall be a sovereign constitutional republic.

 ### Supremacy of Constitution
-This Constitution is the supreme law of Nation3 and any law enacted by the Legislature after the commencement of this Constitution which is inconsistent with this Constitution shall, to the extent of the inconsistency, be void.
+This Constitution is the supreme law of Nation3 and any law enacted by the DAO after the commencement of this Constitution which is inconsistent with this Constitution shall, to the extent of the inconsistency, be void.

 Who governs the DAO
 How to change constitution